Streamliners for Answer Set Programming: Introduction

 \section{Introduction}

-Answer Set Programming (ASP) has established itself as a powerful paradigm for declarative problem solving, with successful applications in planning, scheduling, configuration, and knowledge representation~\cite{CalimeriFGIKKLM20}.
+Answer Set Programming (ASP) has emerged as a powerful paradigm for declarative problem solving, with successful applications in planning, scheduling, configuration, and knowledge representation~\cite{CalimeriFGIKKLM20}.
 Modern ASP solvers like \textsc{clingo}~\cite{DBLP:journals/tplp/GebserKKS19} combine grounding with conflict-driven clause learning, enabling the solution of hard combinatorial problems.
 However, solver performance remains highly sensitive to problem encodings: two logically equivalent formulations can lead to vastly different grounding sizes and solving times.

 A well-known technique for improving solver performance is the addition of \emph{streamliner constraints} \cite{GomesSellmann2004}.
 These are auxiliary constraints intended to reduce the search space by ruling out parts of the solution space.
 They need not be logically implied by the original encoding and may remove some solutions, but should preserve satisfiability for the instances of interest.
 Streamliners include \emph{symmetry-breaking constraints}~\cite{Walsh2012}, which remove equivalent solutions arising from problem symmetries, and \emph{implied constraints}, which make implicit problem structure explicit to the solver.
 In the Constraint Programming (CP) community, Spracklen et al.~\cite{SpracklenDAM2023} recently demonstrated that portfolios of automatically generated streamliners can match or exceed hand-crafted constraints.
-In ASP, systems like \textsc{sbass}~\cite{drtiwa11a} and \textsc{BreakID}~\cite{debo2016a} automatically generate propositional symmetry-breaking constraints, while learning-based approaches derive first-order constraints from small instances~\cite{tagesc22}.
-Inductive logic programming methods such as conflict-driven constraint learning~\cite{Law2023} and core-guided reformulation~\cite{LeoGBW2024} also aim to discover useful constraints automatically.
+In ASP, systems like \textsc{sbass}~\cite{drtiwa11a} and \textsc{BreakID}~\cite{debo2016a} automatically generate propositional symmetry-breaking constraints, while inductive logic programming methods such as conflict-driven constraint learning~\cite{Law2023} and core-guided reformulation~\cite{LeoGBW2024} derive first-order constraints from small training instances~\cite{tagesc22}.
 These methods either operate at the propositional level (often causing grounding bottlenecks on larger instances) or require carefully designed language biases (limiting generality).